Ahhh! The joy of baby’s first pictures or first family pictures. It can be a really great experience, or it can be very stressful.

 I know that as new moms, you try to get your new baby on a schedule.
 However, I definitely suggest feeding baby 15 minutes before session.
 A baby with a full tummy truly seems like a happy and peaceful baby.
 When parents don’t follow this advice, we are spending our session time feeding the unhappy baby and that’s not the best use of our time.

-IT IS BEST TO GET NEWBORN PICTURES WITHIN FIRST TWO WEEKS OF BIRTH
+IT IS BEST TO GET NEWBORN PICTURES WITHIN FIRST TEN DAYS OF BIRTH (the earlier the better)

-While being a mom myself, I know it is hard to want to get out and take pictures with the baby in just two weeks.
+While being a mom myself, I know it is hard to want to get out and take pictures with the baby in just the first ten days.
 I sympathize with the new mom still getting adjusted.
-As photographers, we like those peaceful portraits of new baby, and this is the time they sleep most and it does make the best “pinterest worthy” portraits.
+As photographers, we like those peaceful portraits of new baby, and this is the time they sleep most and it does make the best “Pinterest worthy” portraits.
 Trust me, mom will like those portraits, too.
+This is also why most of my newborn sessions, I come to you.

 BE PREPARED TO BE IN THE PORTRAIT